Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 - A full stack e-commerce web application built with TypeScript, a .NET API running on C#, and a PostgreSQL database in an AWS RDS instance accessed with Entity Framework Core.

-- Leveraged .NET's built in JWT capabilities to set Authoization on routes and resouce based acccess control.
+- Leveraged .NET's built in JSON Web Token (JWT) capabilities to set authorization on routes and resource based acccess control for routes.

-- Set up various repositories and Irepository interfaces to abstract database operations and dbContext away from controllers and better organize API code.
+- Created Repositories and IRepository interfaces to set up an abstraction layer between the API's controllers and database context, and to better organize code in the application.

 - This was originally a MERN app, and was completely re-written.
 The original backend still runs in a Docker container for Socket.io user chats.
 Some admin routes/controllers are still being transitioned to the .NET API.

 - Hosted on Amazon Elastic Container Service (ECS) in three separate docker containers.
 Added a custom domain name and load balancer for HTTPS.

-- Added a GitHub actions pipeline that automaticlly redeploys containers on push.
+- Added a GitHub actions pipeline that automatically redeploys containers on push.
 Added Lambdas to detect when containers crash - emailing me via an SNS topic - and to shut the site down at night to save money.

 - Added the PayPal SDK and sandbox accounts to simulate live payment of an order and front/back end response of a submitted order.

 - Added an admin dashboard that only is displayed if a user is an admin, so that an entire new area of the site is rendered.
 This Admin area includes components to add new products, edit products, mark orders as delivered, and other tasks (such as deleting products or responding to user chats), without having to directly access the database.

 - Implemented Socket.IO to allow for bi-directional client and server communication, to enable real-time messaging between an admin and multiple users.
+This might be later transitioned to .NET's SignalR.

 - Used the Cloudinary service to allow an Admin to upload and delete images of a product.
-Links to Cloudinary are stored in MongoDB and fetched as needed.
+Links to Cloudinary are stored in the PostgreSQL database and fetched as needed.

 - Used Cloudinary AI Background Removal to dynamically remove background of images when redux dark mode state variable is set (later removed due to rate limit).